willdiep/parkingrabbit-frontend/README.md

 ParkingRabbit is an e-parking service that allows users to book parking spaces in San Francisco before reaching their destinations.
 It is a single-page full-stack web app built using React on the front-end and Ruby on Rails with a PostgresSQl database on the back-end.

+This is a two-week MVP capstone project at Flatiron School

 ![Splash Page](./readme/splash-page.png)

 ![Login Page](./readme/login-page.png)